 Specifically, URIs used by content providers are local to each device, i.e., not dereferenceable on the web, and not unique.
 The content scheme used by providers is not a standard protocol.
 Furthermore, two distinct devices will use the same URI to identify different data.
 For example, by using content://contacts/people one would be able to access the contacts from both devices.
-Another drawback is the SQL interface of the Android content providers.
-The queries are issued in an SQL manner and the results are presented to the user as a table.

-3 The RDF Content Provider Framework
+3. The RDF Content Provider Framework

-We designed the RDFContentProvider framework to give a semantic web flavour to Android and to overcome these problems.
-It is composed of the RDFProvider API and the RDFContentResolver application.
+We designed the RDFContentProvider framework to offer uniform access to phone data and to give a semantic web flavour to Android.
+It is composed of the RDFContentProvider API and the RDFContentResolver application.
 The API must be included inside the applications that want to access RDF providers and inside the applications that want to define new RDF content providers.
 The RDFContentResolver application is the one that records all the RDF content providers installed on the device and routes queries to the relevant provider.
-Figure 1 gives an overview of the framework architecture.
+Figure 3.1 gives an overview of the framework architecture.